 Local authority members need to have a good understanding of the range of abuse and neglect issues that can affect adults and of the importance of balancing safeguarding with empowerment.

 They need to understand prevention, proportionate interventions, the dangers of risk adverse practice and the importance of upholding human rights.

 Some SABs include elected members and this is one way of increasing awareness of members and ownership at a political level.

 Managers must ensure that members are aware of any critical local issues, whether of an individual nature, matters affecting a service or a particular part of the community.

-Local Authority Health Scrutiny Functions, such as the local authority’s Health Overview and Scrutiny Committee, Health and Wellbeing Boards (HWBs) and Community Safety Partnerships can play a valuable role in assuring local safeguarding measures, and ensuring that STSAB is accountable to local communities.
+Local Authority Health Scrutiny Functions, such as the local authority’s Health Overview and Scrutiny Committee, Health and Wellbeing Boards (HWBs) and Community Safety Partnerships can play a valuable role in assuring local safeguarding measures, and ensuring that STSCAP is accountable to local communities.
 Similarly, local Health and Wellbeing Boards: